centau/ecr/api/View.md

 - **Details**

-    The entity followed by its components (ordered the same as the argument list) is returned.
+    The entity followed by its components (ordered the same as the argument list) are returned.

+    Components can be added and changed during iteration.
+Newly added components and their entities will not be returned until the next iteration.

+    Components can be removed during iteration as long as the component being removed belongs to the latest entity returned.
+    - i.e. Do not remove components from entities outside of the for loop while the loop has not stopped yet for the given components.

 - **Example**